Holiday cottages and lodges in Suffolk

 experienced devastation by the invasion by the Normans during the English

-Since the 16th century, the Castle has been a ruin, a library and a gaol
+Since the 16th century, the Castle has been a ruin, a library and a goal

 for witches.
 Today it is an award winning museum featuring many hands-on